-Don't think what if I'm wrong - think what if I'm right!
-Remember, 'it could always happen here ..'
+Don't think what if I'm wrong - think what if I'm right

-11. Reasons for whistleblowing:
+Reasons for whistle blowing:

 - Each individual has a responsibility for raising concerns about unacceptable practice or behaviour. - To prevent the problem worsening or widening. - To protect or reduce risks to others. - To prevent becoming implicated yourself.